 How does sedation dentistry work?

 There are different methods used for dental sedation, each with its own purpose and strength.
-Your dentist will choose the most appropriate for your situation, based on certain factors such as:
+Your dentist will choose the most appropriate sedation and protocol for your situation.
+This will be based on certain factors such as:

 - The dental procedure being performed